k1kolev/info/features/ui-ux-features/roles.md

 @@name enables you to personalize the layout for each role to align it perfectly with the role's needs and purpose.

-Taking into consideration the requirements, tasks, habits, and best practices as closely as you desire.
+Taking into consideration the requirements, tasks, habits, and best practices for every role, you can  as closely as you desire.
-The new layout is automatically applied to all the users using the associated role.
+The new layout automatically goes into effect immediately for all the users using the associated role.

 ## Multi-Role Users